-If you have been affected by pregnancy or baby loss and are trying to find support that is right for you, the Baby Loss Awareness Week website lists all the Alliance organisations who might be able to help you.
+If you have been affected by pregnancy or baby loss and are trying to find support that is right for you, the Baby Loss Awareness Week website lists all the Alliance organisations that might be able to help you.

 Some of the key organisations which can help in the event of a loss are:

 - SANDS: for those who have suffered a loss as a result of stillbirth and are looking for support.
-You can also read about their hugely important work to ensure quality of care.
+You can also read about their hugely important work to ensure the quality of care.